NJIT-Highlander-Racing-Electrical/CAN-Bus/README.md

 # CAN-Bus
 A repository dedicated to the education and implementation of CAN-Bus on Baja vehicles

+# 2024-2025 Goal - Common CAN-Bus Library
+* Provides all variables and functions to read/write data to CAN-Bus
+* Simplifies each individual subsystem's CAN-Bus implementation
+* Far easier to update CAN-Bus functions system-wide (just download most up-to-date library)
+* Enables every subsystem to have access to all data variables

 ## What is CAN-Bus?

 The CAN (Controller Area Network) protocol is a asynchronous two-wire communication protocol developed by Bosch in the 1980's.
 Its main purpose was to reduce the amount of wiring needed in vehicles.